 - Business credit scores.
 Business credit checks are often used when a business owner is requesting “trade credit” such as net-30 terms from a vendor or supplier.
-Other small business financing options may also involve a business credit check.
+Other small business financing options may also involve a business credit report/check.

 - Both personal and business credit.
 If you’re applying for an SBA 7(a) loans for $350,000 or less, your application must be prescreened using the FICO SBSS score which can include both business and personal credit information.

 But there are times that credit scores don’t matter at all.
 Crowdfunding portals rarely involve a credit check.
 Invoice financing and many cash flow loans are primarily interested in business revenues or receivables, and may not even check credit.
 If they do, the threshold is often lower.

 When both personal and business credit scores are strong, you have more types of financing available.
 But don’t assume that just because you don’t have great credit, you’re stuck bootstrapping your business.

 3. Debt is too risky.
 Smart entrepreneurs bootstrap it.

 Small business debt can be quite different from consumer debt.
 With many types of consumer debt, you often wind up paying interest on an item that loses value over time.
 With small business financing though, you may be able to leverage other people’s money to make more money.
 This may allow your business to take advantage of opportunities that you couldn’t otherwise afford.